-65 Fisheries (Reporting) Regulations 2017, regulation 8.
+72 Fisheries (Reporting) Regulations 2017, regulation 8.

-66 Fisheries (Geospatial Position Reporting) Regulations 2017.
+$^{^{73}}$ Fisheries (Geospatial Position Reporting) Regulations 2017.

-67 Lists in this section adapted from Ministry for Primary Industries (2017).
+74 Lists in this section adapted from Fisheries New Zealand (2020).

-States' rights and obligations with respect to use and protection of marine resources;

-- FAO Code of Conduct for Responsible Fisheries, which sets out principles and standards applicable to the conservation, management and development of fisheries; - Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES), which aims to ensure that international trade in wild animals and plants does not threaten their survival; - United Nations Fish Stocks Agreement (UNFSA), which provides for the conservation and management of straddling and highly migratory fish stocks; - International Whaling Commission (IWC), which provides for the conservation of whale stocks and the orderly development of the whaling industry; - Wellington Convention, which aims to prohibit drift net fishing activity in the South Pacific convention area; - Noumea Convention, which promotes protection and management of natural resources in the South Pacific region; - Convention for the Conservation of Southern Bluefin Tuna (CCSBT), which includes provisions to aid in the conservation of ecologically related species when fishing for southern bluefin tuna; - Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR), which includes research and monitoring to understand the effects of fishing on associated and dependent species; - Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (WCPFC), which aims to ensure the long-term conservation and sustainable use of highly migratory fish stocks; - South Tasman Rise Orange Roughy Arrangement, which requires New Zealand and Australian fishers to have approval from the appropriate authorities to trawl or carry out other demersal fishing in the identified area; and - Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean (SPRFMO), which manages non-highly migratory species in the South Pacific.
+- United Nations Convention on the Law of the Sea (UNCLOS) which sets out a high level framework for States' rights and obligations with respect to use and protection of marine resources; - FAO Code of Conduct for Responsible Fisheries, which sets out principles and standards applicable to the conservation, management and development of fisheries; - Convention on the International Trade in Endangered Species of Wild Fauna and Flora (CITES), which aims to ensure that international trade in wild animals and plants does not threaten their survival; - United Nations Fish Stocks Agreement (UNFSA), which provides for the conservation and management of straddling and highly migratory fish stocks; - International Whaling Commission (IWC), which provides for the conservation of whale stocks and the orderly development of the whaling industry; - Wellington Convention, which aims to prohibit drift net fishing activity in the South Pacific convention area; - Noumea Convention, which promotes protection and management of natural resources in the South Pacific region; - Convention for the Conservation of Southern Bluefin Tuna (CCSBT), which includes provisions to aid in the conservation of ecologically related species when fishing for southern bluefin tuna; - Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR), which includes research and monitoring to understand the effects of fishing on associated and dependent species; - Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (WCPFC), which aims to ensure the long-term conservation and sustainable use of highly migratory fish stocks; - South Tasman Rise Orange Roughy Arrangement, which requires New Zealand and Australian fishers to have approval from the appropriate authorities to trawl or carry out other demersal fishing in the identified area; and - Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean (SPRFMO), which manages non-highly migratory species in the South Pacific.